awsdocs/amazon-athena-user-guide/doc_source/create-table-as.md

 Where:

 **WITH \( property\_name = expression \[, \.\.\.\] \)**
 A list of optional CTAS table properties, some of which are specific to the data storage format\.
-See [CTAS Table Properties](#ctas-table-properties)\.
+See [CTAS table properties](#ctas-table-properties)\.

 **query**
 A [SELECT](select.md) query that is used to create a new table\.